 Do Deer Need Minerals During Winter?

-Hunting season has wound down and winter is howling at the door.
-It’s time to put your gear away… then get back in the woods and start stocking your mineral sites.
-Why, you might ask?
-You’re not attracting bucks or sitting in a stand in January, and herds won’t hit minerals hard till spring.
+Hunting season has wound down and winter is once again howling at the door.
+It’s time to put your hunting gear away… then get back in the woods and start stocking your mineral sites.
+Why, you ask?
+You’re not attracting bucks or sitting in a stand in January, and deer won’t hit minerals hard till spring.

 Wintertime brings the highest rate of natural mortality in adult bucks.
 The woods are blanketed in snow, preferred food sources are buried or gone, and many deer are just trying to hang on till spring.
 January through March is especially hard.
 Food scarcity and freezing temperatures following on the heels of the rut and months of hunting pressure create a powerful one-two punch of stress and deprivation.
 It’s a tough time for whitetails—a time when they need more food resources to overcome physical losses, and the time of year with the fewest available.

-While winter is the most difficult season for deer, they don’t battle the elements unarmed.
-They’re naturally equipped to weather the challenges hurled by Mother Nature.
-This Tufts University article notes they combat winter’s scant forage and frigid conditions by:
+While winter is the most challenging season for deer, they don’t battle the elements unarmed.
+They’re equipped to weather the challenges hurled by nature.
+Tufts University notes deer stay warm in winter and combat scant forage and frigid conditions by:

 Importance of Minerals for Deer

-- And smooths out “boom or bust” population cycles.
+- Smooths out “boom or bust” population cycles

 Doe Winter Mineral Needs

 Most does head into winter with a baby (or two) on the way.
 That means they require additional minerals to support gestation and, eventually, lactation.
 Keeping does healthy and providing nutrients during pregnancy (late fall through spring) helps them sustain newly conceived fawns and helps you ultimately grow a healthier herd.